weicaivi/cpp_notes/lecture11.md

 struct Tuple2<T, Ts...> : public Tuple2<Ts...> {  // Inheritance
     Tuple2(T const &t, Ts const &... ts)
         : Tuple2<Ts...>(ts...), val(t) {}

-    T val;
+    //  recursively constructs the base class part first, passing along all remaining values T val;
 };
+/**
+So for Tuple2<int,double,char>:
+	- Top level stores an int and inherits from Tuple2<double,char>.
+	- That level stores a double and inherits from Tuple2<char>.
+	- And so on until the empty specialization.
+*/
 ```

 **Memory Layout Comparison**: